Ammonwyz/stocks-analysis/README.md

 ## Summary
 1. Advantages and disadvantages of refactoring code in general

+=Advantages=: It runs fast and can analyze big data.

+=Disadvantages=: Code requires high memory and is not easy to read.

 2. Advantages and disadvantages of the original and refactored VBA script

+=Advantages=:The structure is clear and easy to understand and read when using.

+=Disadvantages=: Complex to run, slow, not suitable for large amounts of data